bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 * If students question why they are learning Node.js, emphasize its role in the client-server model.
 Full-stack developers must be able to build applications using the client-server model, and they will likely face interview questions about the difference between the client and the server and how they relate to each other.

-* Ensure that students have already installed Node.js on their computers before coming to class.

-  * Direct students to the [Node.js installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs).
+* Students should have have already installed Node.js on their computers before coming to class.
+If needed, direct students to the Up and Running section in the async materials for details on how to install Node.js on their machine.

-* Students will use the `fs` package.
-Refer to [the Node.js `fs` documentation](https://nodejs.org/api/fs.html) for more information about the methods and their usage.

 * This module also introduces the Inquirer npm package.
 Refer to [npm documentation on Inquirer](https://www.npmjs.com/package/inquirer) for installation, examples, and more information on the methods used.